 Pupils are assessed against their own prior learning.
 Meetings are regularly held within school to monitor progress.

 The school works closely with therapists and external agencies to identify the needs of every child.
-Individual Education plans (IEP’s) are set termly and progress regularly monitored and reported on.
+Education Health and Care Plan Outcome and Progress Sheets (EOP’s) are set termly and progress regularly monitored and reported on.

 At High Point Academy, we follow the same principles as any mainstream school but are resourced to provide a more highly specialised, multi-agency approach to support our pupils who are unable to access a mainstream setting due to their autism.